|We have assembled a list of Frequently Asked Questions. If you need additional questions answered please feel free to contact us.|

 Can my possessions be stored temporarily?

-If you are unable to take immediate possession of your new residence, your belongings can be stored in a local Ewing/Stevens agent's warehouse.
-Ewing/Stevens agents throughout the world provide safe storage facilities for holding your goods until you're ready for them.
-If your goods are placed in storage, there will be an additional charge for the valuation or insurance coverage provided for your shipment, as mentioned previously.
+If you are unable to take immediate possession of your new residence, your belongings can be stored in a local Ewing/Stevens agent’s warehouse.
+Ewing/Stevens agents throughout the world provide safe storage facilities for holding your goods until you’re ready for them.

-Do my appliances need special attention?
+Will my appliances need special attention?

 Most refrigerators, washers, dryers, and other electrical or mechanical appliances require special servicing to ensure safe transportation.
 Any moving parts such as motors on major appliances, washer drums, and icemakers should be securely fastened for shipment.
 Gas appliances need to be serviced and disconnected prior to your move.
-It is the owner's responsibility to see that appliances are serviced for shipment before they are loaded on the van.
+It is the owner’s responsibility to see that appliances are serviced for shipment before they are loaded on the van.
 Upon request and for an additional charge, a moving company will perform this service, using either its own qualified personnel or an authorized service company.
-For more information on servicing and cleaning appliances for moving, ask your Ewing/Stevens agent for the booklet "Moving Appliances & Other Home Furnishings."

 Can I pack my china, glass and crystal?

 Most people prefer to have their household possessions, especially fragile items, professionally packed by a moving company.
 However, if you decide to pack these items yourself, remember that the basic principles of good packing include wrapping the items individually, providing plenty of cushioning and making sure of a firm pack.
 Be sure to select a sturdy container with a lid.
 Place a two- or three-inch layer of crushed paper on the bottom of the carton as a cushion.
-Wrap each item individually with a soft material to provide a safe, protective, "padded nest."
+Wrap each item individually with a soft material to provide a safe, protective, “padded nest.”
 Pack the heaviest items on the bottom and the lighter ones next, filling in empty spaces with crushed paper.
 Place plates on edge and glassware on rims for maximum protection.
-Mark the carton "Fragile," and list the contents on the outside.
+Mark the carton “Fragile,” and list the contents on the outside.
 Be sure to seal the carton with tape.
 Cartons, paper and tape may be purchased from your local Ewing/Steven agent for a small fee.
-Also ask your agent for a copy of the free booklet "Doing Your Own Packing."
+Also, ask your agent for a copy of the free booklet “Doing Your Own Packing.”

 Can I pack my clothes in a chest or dresser drawers?